astronomer/docs/learn/airflow-weights-and-biases.md

     This DAG completes the following steps:

-    - The `extract_and_load` task group contains one task for each CSV in your `include/data` folder that uses the Astro Python SDK `load_file` function to load the data to Snowflake.
+    - The `extract_and_load` task group contains one task for each CSV in your `include/data` folder that uses the Astro Python SDK `load_file` function to load the data to Postgres.
     - The `transform` task group contains two tasks that transform the data using the Astro Python SDK `transform_file` function and the SQL scripts in your `include` folder.
     - The `features` task is a Python function implemented with the Astro Python SDK `@dataframe` decorator that uses Pandas to create the features needed for the model.
     - The `train` task is a Python function implemented with the Astro Python SDK `@dataframe` decorator that uses scikit-learn to train a Random Forest classifier model and push the results to W&B.
-    - The `predict` task completes a prediction on the model from W&B.
+    - The `predict` task pulls the model from W&B in order to make predictions and stores them in postgres.

 2. Run the following command to start your project in a local environment: